donphi/donphi/README.md

-# 🚀 Donald Philp — Research Engineer (AI, Large-Scale Data Systems)
+# 🚀 Donald Philp: Research Engineer (AI, Large-Scale Data Systems)

 Survivor of a combined double-lung and liver transplant (141st globally at Penn Medicine).
 This experience reshaped my priorities: I now build infrastructure and tooling that strengthen scientific reliability and accelerate discovery.

 My background spans design, high-stakes operations, and 12 years of leadership in finance.
-Today, I focus on **AI systems engineering**—large-scale multimodal pipelines, reproducible ML workflows, and research-enabling infrastructure for biomedical science.
+Today, I focus on **AI systems engineering**:large-scale multimodal pipelines, reproducible ML workflows, and research-enabling infrastructure for biomedical science.
 I am completing an MSc in **Artificial Intelligence & Digital Health** at Westminster while developing high-throughput research tooling on GitHub.

 I thrive in environments with hard technical problems, high ambiguity, and complex data flows.
 My focus is the **system**, not the spotlight: building the foundations that make scientific and ML workflows robust, scalable, and trustworthy.